-An example scenario for this type of wireless ad-hoc network may include a wireless sensor network where the sensors gather acoustic, magnetic, or seismic information and send the information to its gateway node which has more processing power for further processing of the information or has larger transmission range for the delivery of the information to a possibly larger network for retrieval by a remote user.
+An example scenario for this type of wireless ad hoc network may include a wireless sensor network where the sensors gather acoustic, magnetic, or seismic information and send the information to its gateway node which has more processing power for further processing of the information or has larger transmission range for the delivery of the information to a possibly larger network for retrieval by a remote user.

-Most of the previous works on routing in wireless ad-hoc networks deal with the problem of finding and maintaining correct routes to the destination during mobility and changing topology [1, 7, 22].
-In [1, 7], the authors presented a simply implementable algorithm which guarantees strong connectivity and assumes limited node range.
+Most of the previous works on routing in wireless ad hoc networks deal with the problem of finding and maintaining correct routes to the destination during mobility and changing topology [1], [7], [22].
+In [1] and [7], the authors presented a simply implementable algorithm which guarantees strong connectivity and assumes limited node range.
 Shortest path algorithm is used in this strongly connected backbone network.
 In [22], the authors developed a dynamic routing algorithm for establishing and maintaining connection-oriented sessions which uses the idea of predictive re-routing to cope with the unpredictable topology changes.
-Some other routing algorithms in mobile wireless networks can be found in [26, 23, 14, 25], which, as the majority of routing protocols in mobile ad-hoc networks do, use shortest path or minimum hop (MH) routing.
+Some other routing algorithms in mobile wireless networks can be found in [14], [23], [25], and [26], which, as the majority of routing protocols in mobile ad hoc networks do, use shortest path or minimum hop (MH) routing.

-Power consumption in the wireless ad-hoc networks can be largely categorized into two parts.
-One is communica-
+Power consumption in the wireless ad hoc networks can be largely categorized into two parts.
+One is communication related and the other is noncommunication related such as processing or sensing (in case of a sensor network).
+A model for evaluating the communication related energy consumption

-This paper was partially presented at the 37-th Annual Allerton Conference on Communication, Control, and Computing, Monticello, IL in 1999, the IEEE INFOCOM 2000, Tel Aviv, Israel in 2000, and the Advanced Telecommunications and Information Distribution Research Program (ATIRP'2000), College Park, MD in 2000.
+Manuscript received October 24, 2001; revised June 13, 2002 and May 28, 2003; approved by IEEE/ACM TRANSACTIONS ON NETWORKING Editor N. Vaidya.
+This work was supported in part by the Office of Naval Research under Young Investigator Award N000149710735 and the Air Force Office of Scientific Research under Grant F496200110197.
+This paper was presented in part at the 37th Annual Allerton Conference on Communication, Control, and Computing, Monticello, IL, 1999, the IEEE INFOCOM, Tel Aviv, Israel, 2000, and the Advanced Telecommunications and Information Distribution Research Program (ATIRP'2000), College Park, MD, 2000.